jhuber6/cgo2022-artifacts/README.md

 Our artifact provides the benchmarks used to evaluate the inter-procedural OpenMP optimizations implemented for this work.
-These benchmarks were evaluated using LLVM 12.0.1 as the baseline against a development branch of LLVM containing our changes.
-All but one of these patches have landed upstream, so any build of LLVM containing the commit hash `29a3e3dd7bed` should be sufficient for testing.
+These benchmarks were evaluated using LLVM 12.0.1 as the baseline against a development branch of LLVM containing our changes with CUDA version 11.0.
+All but one of these patches have landed upstream, so any build of LLVM containing the commit hash `29a3e3dd7bed` should be sufficient for general testing.
 Evaluation was done on a single Nvidia V100 GPU node, only kernel time was considered for benchmarking to measure the impact of our optimizations on the GPU.

 ## Description

 This artifact contains the benchmarks and some scripts to build an OpenMP offloading compatible LLVM compiler.
-The benchmarks are taken directly from their repositories and only the build systems have been modified.
+The benchmarks are taken directly from their repositories and only the build systems have been modified to build for V100 gpus with LLVM OpenMP offloading.

 ### Artifact check-list